-A Crisis of Peace: George Washington, the Newburgh Conspiracy, and the Fate of the American Revolution, coming December 2019.
+A Crisis of Peace: George Washington, the Newburgh Conspiracy, and the Fate of the American Revolution, on sale now!

 In the war’s waning days, the American Revolution neared collapsed when Washington’s senior officers were rumored to be on the edge of mutiny.

 After the British surrender at Yorktown, the American Revolution blazed on--and as peace was negotiated in Europe, grave problems surfaced at home.
 The government was broke and paid its debts with loans from France.
 Political rivalry among the states paralyzed Congress.
 The army’s officers, encamped near Newburgh, New York, and restless without an enemy to fight, brooded over a civilian population indifferent to their sacrifices.

 The result was the so-called Newburgh Conspiracy, a mysterious event in which Continental Army officers, disgruntled by a lack of pay and pensions, may have collaborated with nationalist-minded politicians such as Alexander Hamilton, James Madison, and Robert Morris to pressure Congress and the states to approve new taxes and strengthen the central government.

 A Crisis of Peace tells the story of a pivotal episode of George Washington's leadership and reveals how the American Revolution really ended: with fiscal turmoil, out-of-control conspiracy thinking, and suspicions between soldiers and civilians so strong that peace almost failed to bring true independence.

 Vividly written, David Head’s A Crisis of Peace captures the perilous period when Washington’s fundamental decency meant more to the nation than more glorious qualities might have. – David O. Stewart, bestselling author of The Summer of 1787: The Men Who Invented the Constitution